mijabi/dotfiles/README.md

 ---

-## If you need
+## Memo

 #### Ruby

-My Yosemite may accepts only 2.0.0-p451
+Some of your Yosmeite may accepts only specific version like, 2.0.0-p451.